Skip to main content

 The International Foundation for Integrated Care seeks to advance the the science, knowledge, and adoption of integrated care policy and practice through the development and exchange of ideas among academics, researchers, managers, clinicians, policy makers, and users and carers of services throughout the World.

-Hands TO Guide You is an integrated, behavioral healthcare practice located in Oklahoma City, OK.
+Hands To Guide You is an integrated, behavioral healthcare practice located in Oklahoma City, OK.
 Led by Dr. Larry Ford, Doctor of Behavioral Health (DBH) and Licensed Behavioral Health Professional (LBHP) whose mission and focus is to improve the way the world experiences healthcare is passionate about helping patients realize their full potential by successfully treating and resolving behavioral health deficiencies.

 The Behavior Web offers training in Applied Behavior Analysis and consulting on practical behavioral approaches to improve the standard of care and empower all professionals who provide behavioral services.
 Our procedures range from the use of large-scale Behavioral Economics strategies to person-centered, trauma-informed individualized plans.